Open-Data-Product-Initiative/TSC/meetings/2025/tsc-2025-06-06-planned.md

 - AI integration and chatbot development

 ### Discussion forum - Slack or something else
+- Slack
+- Discord

+Question is that who takes some responsibility of it.
+I kind of find it hard to believe that it just rolls on its own, but I might be wrong (Jarkko).
+Setting up a chat env hardly is enough to ignite discussions and interaction.

 ### Suggestion approach for ODPS 4.0
 - https://www.youtube.com/watch?v=o3d7nEwCsGI